Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Proof of Theorem : A Coupled Lyapunov-Based Approach

 \subsection{Analysis of the Inner Loop: the Policy Update}

-As illustrated in Section \ref{subsec:Markov_Algorithm}, for each state $s$, the update equation of the policies can be viewed as a discrete and stochastic variant of the smoothed best-response dynamics (cf. Eq. (\ref{eq:FP})) for solving matrix games \citep{leslie2005individual}.
-For smoothed best-response dynamics in zero-sum matrix games, the regularized Nash gap $V_R:\Delta(\mathcal{A}^1)\times\Delta(\mathcal{A}^2)\mapsto\mathbb{R}$ defined as
+As illustrated in Section~\ref{subsec:Markov_Algorithm}, for each state $s$, the policy update can be viewed as a discrete-time stochastic variant of the smoothed best-response dynamics \citep{leslie2005individual}; see \eqref{eq:FP}.
+For smoothed best-response dynamics in zero-sum matrix games, formulated as an ODE, the regularized Nash gap has been shown to be a valid Lyapunov function \citep{hofbauer2005learning}.
+Motivated by this observation, given the pair of value functions $v_t=(v_t^1,v_t^2)$ from the outer loop of Algorithm~\ref{algo:stochastic_game}, we would like to construct a Lyapunov function for the inner-loop policy iterates by considering the induced matrix game at each state $s$.
+Specifically, since the inner loop of Algorithm~\ref{algo:stochastic_game} is designed to solve the matrix game with payoff matrices $\mathcal{T}^1(v_t^1)(s)$ and $\mathcal{T}^2(v_t^2)(s)$, a natural candidate is